The Unforgiven - All-Rounder

 H Attack.

-Players can chose their optimal range based on playstyle preference.
-A privilege that most Champs do not possess.
+Players can choose their optimal range based on playstyle preference.
+A privilege that most champs do not possess.

 How to Play Neutral